 My son is 6 years old and he is studying in class 1, I’m not a working lady.
 My husband has left us for 10 years and he also not taking care of us.
 I’m unable to maintain my family.
-We are living in rented flat and my father has been paying the rent and fulfill some financial requirements.
+We are living in a rented flat and my father has been paying the rent and fulfil some financial requirements.

-In this condition you should secure your financial requirements first thereafter you may file other cases like divorce petition, restitution of conjugal rights or cruelty case under section 498 A IPC.
+In this condition, you should secure your financial requirements first thereafter you may file other cases like divorce petition, restitution of conjugal rights or cruelty case under section 498 A IPC.

-In Rajeev preenka vs sanjeev and others AIR 2009 DEL: justice in the real sense should be done to an Indian wife who is in dire straits and unable to survive with her child for want of economic means of subsistence.
+In Rajeev Preenka vs Sanjeev and others AIR 2009 DEL: justice in the real sense should be done to an Indian wife who is in dire straits and unable to survive with her child for want of economic means of subsistence.

-In Gaurav Sondhi vs Divya Sondhi AIR 2005: it is directed by the court that “The Court must ensure that the orders of maintenance are not a mere rhetoric and are meaningful and effective and give real sustenance and support to the destitute wife and/or the child.”
+In Gaurav Sondhi vs Divya Sondhi AIR 2005: it is directed by the court that “The Court must ensure that the orders of maintenance are not mere rhetoric and are meaningful and effective and give real sustenance and support to the destitute wife and/or the child.”

 In Radhika Narang & Ors. v.
 Karun Raj Narang & Anr 2009 DLT: The very purpose of interim maintenance is defeated if it takes about 3 years, as in the present case……in matrimonial disputes, the interim maintenance and custody issues deserve the most expeditious disposal.

-In the light of above mentioned case laws your complaint shall be entertained by the court in time and you will get appropriate relief.
+In the light of above-mentioned case laws, your complaint shall be entertained by the court in time and you will get appropriate relief.

 Even though where a woman is subjected to cruelty by her husband or his relatives, it is an offence under Section 498A of the IPC.
-Therefore, in order to provide a remedy in the civil law for the protection of women from being victim of domestic violence and to prevent the occurrence of domestic violence in the society for the protection of women from domestic violence, the Act, 2005 has been enacted by the Parliament.
+Therefore, to provide a remedy in the civil law for the protection of women from being a victim of domestic violence and to prevent the occurrence of domestic violence in the society for the protection of women from domestic violence, the Act, 2005 has been enacted by the Parliament.

-You may contact a protection officer of your district or approach a woman cell for better co-operation in throughout the case.
+You may contact a protection officer of your district or approach a woman cell for better co-operation throughout the case.